| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 substring found.
 The rest elements are partial sub-matches.
 The

-pattern argument must be either regexp
+pattern argument must be either regexp or scheme string.
+In

-later case pattern is compiled into temporary regexp
+later case pattern is compiled into temporary regexp object,

 which is automatically released.